skip to content

 Supervisor: Nick Hopwood

-My project will compare experiences of polio-disability in Britain and Kenya, roughly between 1950 and 2025, to investigate the ways in which these experiences were similar and different, and how they were structured by transnational exchange.
+My project will examine experiences of polio-disability in Britain and Kenya, roughly between 1950 and 2025, to investigate the ways in which they were similar and different, and how they were structured by transnational exchange.
 It will reveal the continued presence of polio in the bodies and lived realities of those impacted and, indeed, within society and culture more broadly.
-It will incorporate a range of themes, including [1] rehabilitation, healthcare, and welfare, [2] embodiment, emotion, and assistive technology, [3] community: networks of relationality, interpersonal and caregiving relations, and disability communities, and [4] time, encompassing the chronicity of polio eradication and individual life course, particularly the ontological presence and impact of post-polio syndrome.
+It will incorporate a range of themes, including [1]/[2] diagnosis, rehabilitation and surgery in both countries, [3] community and care: welfare, networks of relationality, interpersonal and caregiving relations, [4] the impaired body and assistive technologies, [5] identity: constructions of a polio disabled identity and diasporic experiences, and [5] post-polio syndrome and polio futures: symptoms, presence and impact and chronicity of polio eradication

 cs2324@cam.ac.uk